 Undergraduate work at the University of Illinois at Urbana-Champaign included a degree in Photography and another in Art Education.
 Graduate work at the School of the Art Institute of Chicago included a thesis on the work done with the 96 Acres Project, describing methodologies for engaging radical possibility frameworks with young people.
 By engaging community knowledge and grassroots justice work in the classroom, young people are encouraged to consider the ways in which artistic intervention, storytelling, and education become multiple and interconnected points for liberatory departure.

 Her writing and performance work is an attempt at translating the process of creating an identity through nostalgia and narrative.
-It references justice work, trauma, healing, history, xicanidad, the nepantla state, and futurist ideals.
+It references justice work, trauma, healing, history, xicanidad, the nepantla state, and afro-futurist inspired ideals.